Floer theory and flips: Morphisms

-The \ainfty bimodule axiom follows from the compactness and transversality properties of the one-dimensional moduli spaces of treed strips and a sign computation similar to that for \ainfty algebras, left to the reader.

-\subsection{Morphisms}
+As in the case of \ainfty algebras, the relation \eqref{bimod} follows from a study of the ends of the one-dimensional moduli space.
+The configurations $u : C \to X$ representing endpoints of the one-dimensional moduli spaces arise when one of the segments $e$ in the configuration becomes length $\ell(e)$ infinity, and so broken.
+The first term in \eqref{bimod} arises when the broken edge $e$ connects a strip $S_1 \subset S$ to a treed disk configuration $S_2 \subset S$ attached at a point where $t = 1$; the second term when a broken edge $e, \ell(e) = \infty$ connects a strip $S_2$ to a treed disk configuration $S_1$ attached at a point where $t = 0$; and the third when the broken edge $e, \ell(e) = \infty$ connects two strips $S_1,S_2$.
+The sign computation is similar to that for \ainfty algebras, and left to the reader.

+\section{Morphisms}

-In the remainder of this section we show that the Fukaya bimodule is independent of all choices, including the choice of Hamiltonian perturbation.
+In the remainder of this section we show that up to \ainfty homotopy the Fukaya bimodule is independent of all choices, including the choice of Hamiltonian perturbation.
 In particular, if a Lagrangian is Hamiltonian displaceable then its Fukaya bimodule is homotopy equivalent to the trivial bimodule.
 The necessary morphisms of \ainfty bimodules are given by counting {\em parametrized treed strips}.
-If $C$ is a disk with markings $z_-, z_+$ on the boundary then a parametrization is a holomorphic isomorphism
+Let $C$ be a disk with distinguished boundary markings $z_-,z_+ \in \partial C$.
+A {\em parametrization} of $(C,z_-,z_+)$ is a holomorphic isomorphism

-A $(d|e,n)$-marking of a parametrized strip is a collection of $d$ resp. $e$ resp $n$ markings on $\R \times \{ 0 \}$ resp. $\R \times \{ 1 \}$ resp. in $\R \times (0,1)$.
-The moduli space of $(d|e,n)$-marked treed parametrized strips has a natural compactification by stable treed parametrized strips, in which unparametrized strips are allowed to bubble off the ends.
-Let $\ol{\M}_{d|e,n,1}$ denote the moduli space of stable parametrized strips of stable treed $d,e$-marked parametrized treed strips.
-This moduli space is equipped with a continuous map $ \ol{\M}_{d|e,n,1} \to \ol{\M}_{d|e,n} $ forgetting the parametrization. between quilted strip components.
+A {\em $(d|e,n)$-marking} of a parametrized strip is a collection of $d$ resp. $e$ resp $n$ markings on $\R \times \{ 0 \}$ resp. $\R \times \{ 1 \}$ resp. in $\R \times (0,1)$.
+In the treed version of this moduli space, the $(d|e,n)$-marking becomes a collection of leaves, $d+e$ on the boundary and $n$ in the interior.
+The moduli space of $(d|e,n)$-leafed treed parametrized strips has a natural compactification $\ol{\M}_{d|e,n,1}$ by stable treed parametrized strips, in which unparametrized strips are allowed to bubble off the ends.
+This moduli space is equipped with a continuous map $ \ol{\M}_{d|e,n,1} \to \ol{\M}_{d|e,n} $ forgetting the parametrization on quilted strip components.
 The fibers of the forgetful map are canonically oriented so that the positive orientation corresponds to moving the quilting to the left, and so the orientation of $\ol{\M}_{d|e,n}$ induces an orientation on $\ol{\M}_{d|e,n,1}$.

+Regularization of the space of pseudoholomorphic parametrized treed strips uses a divisor in the total space of the fibration $\R \times [0,1] \times X$.
+Let